RIDWANE-EL-FILALI/snow-crash/level08/resources/README.md

 ln -s token /var/crash/bokan
 ```

-This failed because the relative symlink pointed to `/var/crash/token`, which does not exist.
+>This failed because the relative symlink pointed to `/var/crash/token`, which does not exist.
+that is because ln behaves differently when you do not put the absolute path of the file to link to, it causes it to search in the same repo for the file names token and link to it if it did not exist it creates a broken link.

 ---